 They then turned the question on me and asked why falconers tend to be so sensitive to encounters with law enforcement, even in routine encounters.
 I had never thought such a topic needed to be covered, and had thought it to be self-evident.
 However, they genuinely were interested.
 I realized I owed that community a small write-up on this topic, too, to help them understand our community.
 It is not to be taken for legal advice; I am not a lawyer.

-The mentality of falconers is that they are constantly under the gun and with just one dispute in an interpretation they could lose their permit and the birds they love.
+The mentality of falconers is that they are constantly under the microscope and with just one dispute in an interpretation they could lose their permit and the birds they love.

 A falconer will want to understand what you want, and will seek to provide it, to the letter of the regulations.
 They are not trying to be evasive, and are not trying to hide anything.
 Their behavior is not driven by guilt, but by caution.
 When they let law enforcement know that the proceedings are being recorded by audio and/or video, it is to protect the proceedings and protect them, not because they are trying to cause problems for you.
 The inspection isn't about you, law enforcement, it is about protecting the falconer and their birds from the perspective of the falconer.
 Law enforcement showed up on their doorstep making demands, not the other way around, and so the falconer is working from this perspective of defending themselves.

-The falconer will probably first try to understand what you need to make you go away, and this will probably start with a review of the appropriate paperwork.
+The falconer will probably first try to understand what you need to satisfy the situation, and this will probably start with a review of the appropriate paperwork.
 They will probably show you their falconry permit card, or a legible copy, and their 3-186A papers for each bird they currently possess.
 They will want to ensure you are satisfied before moving on.
 Commonly the paperwork that officials are aware of does not match what is present or what the falconer possesses.
 There may be several reasons for this.
 Up until very recently, 2009 I believe, all transactions were submitted via mail and on paper to both federal officials and state officials.
 Some states kept the papers without entering information into a database.
 The federal authorities entered only wild take into a database, but not reports of loss, escape, release, or death.
 As such, pulling the data from the database would show that the falconer possessed birds that he had since released, and he had the papers to prove.
 Some states, such as Washington, have had their computerized records corrupted.
 Washington's database was corrupted in 2007 and they have stopped entering data in anticipation of the new federal database system.
 When federal officials dig deeper, they usually manage to find the papers, possibly at one of the regional offices.
 Papers could also be lost in the mail, at the department, or misfiled into another folder.
+The federal database has been down, has had errors, falconer records have been unavailable, and sometimes the advice from officials has been to conduct transactions over email with the officials responsible for entering information at another date.
 If discrepancies are found, dig deeper to uncover the most likely cause rather than assume malicious intent on either the part of the falconer or officials handling paperwork.

 The regulations state that certain equipment must be possessed, or the materials to make the equipment must be possessed.
 The falconer may have this equipment on the bird, or have an extra set laid out just for satisfying the points of the inspection.
 They will produce the anklets, jesses, leash, swivel, bath pan, and weighing device per regulations.
 Again, they will want to ensure you are satisfied that the regulation criteria have been met before moving on to other points.